 I. PURPOSE:

-The purpose of "The Right to Know" policy is to establish guidelines and assign responsibilities as they relate to the federal and state law.
+The purpose of "The Right to Know" policy is to establish guidelines and assign responsibilities, thereby protecting employees who work with toxic substances, infectious agents and pesticides, as they relate to the federal and state law.

 II.
 POLICY: